Treating Asthma in Children

 How long it takes to get asthma under control depends on the child's age, the severity of symptoms, how frequently flare-ups occur, and how willing and able the family is to follow a doctor's prescribed treatment plan.
 Every child with asthma needs a doctor-prescribed individualized asthma management plan to control symptoms and flare-ups.
 This plan usually has five parts.

 The Five Parts to an Asthma Treatment Plan

 Step 1 -- Identifying and Controlling Asthma Triggers

 Children with asthma have different sets of triggers.
 Triggers are the factors that irritate the airways and cause asthma symptoms.
 Triggers can change seasonally and as a child grows older.
-Some common triggers are cigarette smoke (the worst offender), allergens like dust, dust mites, and pet dander, viral infections, irritants like strong perfumes, exercise, breathing cold air, and weather changes.
+Some common triggers are cigarette smoke, allergens like dust, dust mites, and pet dander, viral infections, irritants like strong perfumes, exercise, breathing cold air, and weather changes.

 Identifying triggers and symptoms can take time.
 Keep a record of when symptoms occur and how long they last.
 Once patterns are discovered, some of the triggers can be avoided through environmental control measures, which are steps to reduce exposure to a child's allergy triggers.
 Talk with your doctor about starting with environmental control measures that will limit those allergens and irritants causing immediate problems for a child.
 Remember that allergies develop over time with continued exposure to allergens, so a child's asthma triggers may change over time.